-We would also like to take this opportunity to thank our shareholders, customers, suppliers, and business associates for their unwavering trust in us through this season.
-Your support has enabled us to scale greater heights to this day.
-We will continue to do what it takes to ensure that MSM continues to yield good fruit.
+I would also like to take this opportunity to thank our shareholders, customers, suppliers and business associates for their constant belief in our team.
+Your support has enabled us to continue doing our best and more for the Group.
+We look forward to sharing the fruit of our labour with you.